 Though she loves music and used to play the piano for several hours daily, Mary Bee has no piano in the Wild West, so practises on an embroidered mat of black and white keys.
 This mat symbolises the sacrifice of pioneers in general.

 Mary Bee inspects the ‘jail’ wagon which is to transport the three mentally ill women East.
 In fact, each of these characters is living in a world of slavery and each craves freedom.
+In the novel, much is made of the fact that this is not a typical looking wagon.
+To everyone they encounter along their journey, it looks like a jail on wheels.

 Because this is a story about white characters in the 1850s, the small, local church plays a large role in their lives.
 The camera angle here shows us how the preacher occupies an elevated position, as leader of the community and decider of what’s right.

 By the time the journey East begins autumn has become winter.
 This makes the journey even more perilous.
 (I’m guessing they travel in winter in order to cross frozen rivers, as was the case in Little House On The Prairie.)
+Near the end, on his own, George Briggs must ford a dangerous river.
+See also: The Symbolism of Rivers.

-In this world there is a stark divide between the haves and the have-nots.
+In this world (as in ours) there is a stark divide between the haves and the have-nots.
 The have-nots really do have nothing.
 The rich are super wealthy, having found opportunities in road-building, shipping and so on.
 So the sky-blue hotel for rich people which George stumbles upon seems to tower up into the sky, becoming part of it, much like a symbol of heaven.

 Trees are symbolic of life.
 Mary Bee tells one of the women at some point that she really misses trees — there are none on the plains but out East, towns are full of them.
 When the audience sees a beautiful wooded landscape we know George has arrived at his destination.
 This is the 1850 equivalent of a suburban utopia.